You can choose where you want to start grading! Some options are from the left navigation bar, the course Gradebook, and the Activity Stream.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.

-Video: Bb Annotate overview provides a tour of the Bb Annotate tools available for inline grading in your courses.
+Video: Annotate in Blackboard Learn provides a tour of the Annotate tools available for inline grading in your Blackboard Learn courses.

 You can use SafeAssign on tests in the Ultra Course View.
 When you grade assessments with SafeAssign enabled, you can view an Originality Report to see how much of a student's submitted content overlaps with other published materials.